mepps-md/openprocurement.tender.limited/docs/source/tutorial.rst

 Tender creation
 ---------------

-You can create three procedures:
+You can create one procedure:
  * ``reporting`` - reporting with no stand-still period
- * ``negotiation`` - negotiation procedure with 10 day stand-still before contract registration
- * ``negotiation.quick`` - quick negotiation procedure with 5 day stand-still before contract registration

 Creating tender for reporting procedure